Move your Kentico site

 The .NET suite goes away.

 Most of what makes a Kentico site expensive to operate is platform plumbing.
-Page Types, the Pages app, the Forms app, the IIS host, the SQL Server licence.
+Page Types, the Pages app, the Forms app, the IIS host, the database behind it.
 They go away.
-What replaces them is built around how editors and developers actually want to work, not around how Kentico happens to organize the world.
+What replaces them is built around how editors and developers actually want to work.

 Page Types